pipelinelabo/datalaiq-wiki/api/scheduledsearches.md

 If the search is a 'standard' scheduled search, it will also set these fields:

-* SearchString: the Gravwell query to execute
+* SearchString: the DatalaiQ query to execute
 * Duration: a value in seconds specifying how far back to run the search.
 This must be a negative value.
 * SearchSinceLastRun: a boolean.
 If set, the Duration field will be ignored and the search will instead run from the LastRun time to the present.